State & Local Government Data Centers: Managing Growing IT Demands, Costs and Risks

 Again, the path forward requires more than just hardware consulting and migration project management — it requires a strategic understanding of mission-critical systems paired with an open, agnostic approach to appliance and network hardware that accommodates hybrid solutions to achieve mission goals.

 High-profile data breaches are increasingly common, costing billions in damages and distractions, putting IT infrastructure under intense (often political) scrutiny.
-In 2016, the average cost to businesses affected by recent data breaches in the United States amounted to 7.01 million U.S. dollars — as depicted in the graph below.
+In 2016, the average cost to businesses affected by recent data breaches in the United States amounted to $7.01 million — as shown in Figure 2.

 With the number of break-ins and the damages caused by data breaches on the rise, data centers are forced to perform a high-risk balancing act — driving more data, accessibility and capability without increasing their agencies' or constituents' vulnerability in the process.